 - Amount

 - Controls how much the target parameter is affected by.

-- 0 to 100%
+- 0 to 200%

 - Target

 - Determines the parameter that is affected by the modulation.

-- Velocity, Gate, Octave, Note Offset, Time Division, Steps, Step Offset, Direction, Delay, Bounce, Jump, Repeat, Rhythm Length, Groove Length, FX Amount, MIDI Channel, Note Limit
+- Almost all parameters can be targeted (there are too many to list here).

 - Shape

-- \circ $\;$ The wave shape of the modulation applied over time.
+- The wave shape of the modulation applied over time.

 - Sine, Square, Triangle, Saw

+- Plus, equivalent Half and Inverted Shapes

 - Rate

-- \circ The wavelength.
+- The wavelength.
 How often the modulation repeats

+- 1 tick to 256 bars

+- Pre Mod

+- The length of time, with no modulation, before the modulation starts.

+- 1⁄4 bar to 256 bars

+- See Modulation Cycle

+- Post Mod

+- The length of time, with no modulation, after the modulation ends

-- 1⁄4 bar to 32 bars
+- 1⁄4 bar to 256 bars

+- See Modulation Cycle

 - Toggle

 - Enables or disables the modulation

 - On, Off